robogeek/sqlite3-key-value-data-store/README.md

 # Searching with the `find` method

 The `find` method allows one to search against the JSON value similarly to MongoDB queries.
 This relies on the `json_extract` function from the JSON extension.
-This extension is generally bundled with SQLITE3, fortunately.
+This extension is generally bundled with SQLITE3.

 Simple example: